SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

    </ returns "hello world"

-With the exception of the first selector part, the selector parts may be provided in any order:
+With the exception of the first selector part, the selector parts can be provided in any order:

 .. testcode:: selectorStyle